Defeated a challenge to a US$296 million award in the Singapore High Court

 Founded in 1902 and now one of Singapore’s largest firms, Allen & Gledhill started growing its international arbitration practice in the late 1980s under the leadership of former partner Michael Hwang SC.
-The practice now has 30 lawyers and is co-led by partners Chong Yee Leong and Dinesh Dhillon.
+The practice now has 30 lawyers and is co-led by partners Chong Yee Leong, a member of SIAC’s board of directors, and Dinesh Dhillon, the president of the Singapore Institute of Arbitrators.
 Andrew Yeo heads the wider litigation and dispute resolution department.
+He is the vice chair of the ICC’s Singapore arbitration group.

 The firm has been recognised for its expertise in energy, infrastructure, construction and engineering disputes.
 It has handled cases at the Singapore International Arbitration Centre (SIAC) and the Asia International Arbitration Centre (AIAC) in Kuala Lumpur as well as ICC and UNCITRAL cases within and outside Singapore.

-The practice expanded significantly in 2013 with the hire of five partners from Rajah & Tann including Chong Yee Leong, who had headed that firm’s international arbitration team.
-It also recruited former heads of the India and China desks at SIAC.
+The practice expanded significantly in 2013 with the hire of five partners from Rajah & Tann – including Chong Yee Leong, who had headed that firm’s international arbitration team.
+It also recruited former heads of SIAC’s India and China desks.

 Members of the firm have been closely involved in Singapore’s various dispute resolution initiatives.
 Former senior partner Lucien Wong, a much-respected banking and finance lawyer, was chair of the SIAC board of directors before becoming Singapore’s attorney general in 2017.
 Chong Yee Leong and recently retired partner Ang Cheng Hock SC were part of a committee that drew up the plans for the Singapore International Commercial Court, and the firm also has a number of members on the SIAC Users’ Council.

-Beside its base in Singapore, Allen & Gledhill works with associate firms in Myanmar and Malaysia.
+Beside its base in Singapore, Allen & Gledhill works with associate firms in Myanmar, Malaysia and Indonesia.
 The Myanmar firm is headed by Minn Naing Oo, a former chief executive officer of SIAC who is qualified to practise in Singapore and New York.
-She was born in Myanmar, speaks the language fluently and has helped to draft the country’s new arbitration law.
+He was born in Myanmar, speaks the language fluently and has helped to draft the country’s new arbitration law.
+In Malaysia Allen & Gledhill has been associated with Rahmat Lim & Partners.

 Who uses it?